Shoulder Pain and Problems

 - Laboratory tests.
 These can help to figure out if other problems may be the cause.

 - Arthroscopy.
 This is a minimally invasive procedure used for joint conditions.
 This procedure uses a small, lighted, optic tube (arthroscope) that is put into the joint through a small cut (incision).
 Images of the inside of the joint are projected onto a screen.
 It is used to look at any changes in the joint, to find bone diseases and tumors, and to figure out the cause of bone pain and inflammation.

 How are shoulder problems treated?

 The goals of treatment are to ease pain and restore your shoulder to normal function.
-To do this, a variety of treatments may be used such as:
+To do this, a variety of treatments may be used, including:

 - Changing how you do some daily activities (activity modification)